-Included in SAP calculations?
+Included in SAP calculation ns?

-Letter Percent Definition Grade Points Rate Of Progress GPA
+Letter Percent Definition Grade Points Late ()t Progress (

-А 90 - 100 Excellent 4.0 Yes Yes
+Α 90 - 100 Excellent 4.0 Yes Yes

 В 89 - 80 Very Good 3.0 Yes Yes

 С 79 - 70 Average 2.0 Yes Yes

 D 69 - 60 Below Average 1.0 Yes Yes

 F 59 - 0 Fail 0.0 Yes Yes

-I - Incomplete - Yes No
+1 - Incomplete - Yes No

 W - Withdrawal - Yes No

-тс - Transfer Credit - Yes No
+TC - Transfer Credit - Yes No

 AUD - Audit - No No

 CAN - Cancel - No No

 A student is permitted to obtain a letter grade of "W" if they withdraw from a course after the add/drop period but prior to 40.01% of the scheduled classroom hours.
-The grade of W (withdrawal prior to 40.01% of course hours) is not calculated in the student's CGPA but is counted toward credit hours attempted.
+The grade of W (withdrawal prior to 40.01% of course hours) is not calculated in the student's cGPA but is counted toward credit hours attempted.
 Failure to attend or complete any course from which the student has not been officially withdrawn through a written request process or unofficially withdrawn by Bryan University will result in a "W" grade or the grade earned in the course based upon the students last day of attendance.

 A grade of "D" in a Core Course is considered unsatisfactory and the course must be repeated.
-A grade of "D" in a General Education and/or support course is considered satisfactory.
+A grade of "D" in a General Education Course, Elective and Support Course is considered satisfactory.